goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 On data that isn't pre-compressed by tokenizers, applying an end-to-end model that tries to learn hierarchical patterns from data seems like a free win!<d-footnote>I actually suspect that DNA modeling could benefit empirically from a BPE tokenizer just like other languages.
 I'm not quite sure why I haven't seen anyone use this; it will certainly still lead to a valid DNA language model.
 I guess it just seems too weird to the biologists?
-Well, another point against tokenizers.</d-footnote>
+Well, another point against tokenizers.<br><br>Edit: It has been pointed out to me by Nate Tippens and Krithik Ramesh that <a href="https://arxiv.org/abs/2306.15006">DNABERT-2</a> does do this!</d-footnote>

 I'll also mention that we didn't spend too much time on DNA and never tried iterating the H-Net to 2-stages.
 It might just get better for free, just like for language?